lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 CREATE SEQUENCE BATCH_JOB_SEQ START WITH 0 MINVALUE 0 MAXVALUE 9223372036854775807 NO CACHE NO CYCLE;
 ```

-New applications can use the provided script with no modification.
-Existing applications should consider to modify the snippet above to start sequences from the last value in sequences tables that were used with v4.
+New applications can use the provided script with no modifications.
+Existing applications should consider modifying the snippet above to start sequences from the last value in sequence tables used with v4.

+// TODO see if this can be automated in a script

 #### Oracle